Marco Mendicino: Emergencies Act

-Chinese Interference in Canada's Democracy
+Chinese government interference in Canadian federal elections

-On February 19, 2023 while speaking to Mercedes Stephenson of Global News' The West Block, Public Safety Minister Marco Mendicino refused to answer whether the panel appointed to review the integrity of recent federal elections ever saw the CSIS intelligence reports that warned of attempts by China at election interference.
+On February 19, 2023, while speaking to Mercedes Stephenson of Global News' The West Block, Mendicino did not answer whether the panel appointed to review the integrity of recent federal elections ever saw the CSIS intelligence reports that warned of attempts by China at election interference.
 In the interview, Mendicino stated: “We’ve always been up front with the fact that there is foreign interference, that we need to be eyes wide open and vigilant about it”.